norbjert/JDA4Spring/README.md

     @SlashCommand(command = "ping", description = "Calculate ping of the bot") public void ping(SlashCommandInteractionEvent event) {

-        //the contents of this method are from JDA's official example long time = System.currentTimeMillis();
+        long time = System.currentTimeMillis();
         event.reply("Pong!").setEphemeral(true) // reply or acknowledge
                 .flatMap(v ->